 The Issuer defines cash and cash equivalents as highly liquid financial instruments with original maturities of three months or less.
 Cash and cash equivalents may include investments in money market mutual funds, which are carried at fair value.
-At February 28, 2017 and February 29, 2016, cash and cash equivalents amounted to \$13.0 million and \$2.3 million, respectively, and are swept on an overnight basis into a money market deposit account and invested in shares of JP Morgan Liquidity Institutional fund held at the Trustee.
+At February 28, 2018 and February 28, 2017, cash and cash equivalents amounted to \$5.8 million and \$13.0 million, respectively, and are swept on an overnight basis into a U.S. Bank money market deposit account held at the Trustee.